llmgptuser/RE2-3-Snap-Turn/README.md

 Snap or Smooth turn is enabled in VR first person mode.

-Can change settings in "Enhanced Movement" under Script Generated UI.
+Can change settings in "Snap Turn" under Script Generated UI.

+Use re2_turn_speed_adjustment.lua without snap_turn.lua for greater range of possible turning speeds.

 re2_vr_crosshair.lua fixes a minor issue when using gamepad.